Author: Alexandra Monir

 The plot is alright.
 Michele travels back in time and interacts with some of her ancestors.
 And she meets a cute boy while she's at it.
 Obviously, attempting a relationship with someone who lived a hundred years before you has its complications.
 The story follows Michele as she tries to juggle the past and the present, and attempts to find a solution to the fact that the boy she adores died long before she was born.
 Michele's travels back in time also find her aiding various relatives.
 These little side plots are not as interesting as I'd like them to be.
 They feel like filler, to me.
 I really wish that there had been more to these interactions, but there isn't much about them that carries any weighty significance to the plot.

 I don't love Timeless.
-It's teetering between "okay" and "like".
+It's teetering between "meh" and "okay".
 It's a fairly fun, somewhat shallow story.
 I just can't connect to it, and I can't take much away from it, either.
 The thing that I like most about it is that the ending isn't served up neatly.
 It is the first of a series, though it probably could stand alone with it ending the way that it does.
 There is something that happens toward the end that I assume will drive the plot of the sequel, but I can't really guess as to what direction the second book will take.
 Anyway, the ideas are great but the execution is meh.